AshIsbitt/DevOpsCheatSheets/linux_cheat_sheet.md

 `grep pattern myfile.txt` does the same with less overhead, although they both work just as well.

+There are other "flavours" of grep as well, such as `egrep` (extended grep) and `fgrep` (Fixed grep).
+There are slight speed benefits to using either of these as they offer specific niche differences in handling special characters in an input file.

 #### Other text commands
 * `sort` - Allows you to sort the output of text files.
 By default this works alphabetically.